 Winner by 9%

-FRS rates % higher than Visiting Angels on Leadership Culture Ratings vs Visiting Angels Ratings based on looking at 758 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are your company's goals clear, and are you invested in them?" and "Do you approve of your CEOs management style?".
+FRS rates % higher than Visiting Angels on Leadership Culture Ratings vs Visiting Angels Ratings based on looking at 777 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you feel comfortable giving your boss negative feedback?" and "Do you approve of your CEOs management style?".

 Compensation Culture Ratings vs Visiting Angels

-FRS rates % higher than Visiting Angels on Compensation Culture Ratings vs Visiting Angels Ratings based on looking at 477 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you satisfied with your Benefits?" and "Does your company give annual bonuses?".
+FRS rates % higher than Visiting Angels on Compensation Culture Ratings vs Visiting Angels Ratings based on looking at 490 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "Does your company give annual bonuses?".

-FRS rates % lower than Visiting Angels on Team Culture Ratings vs Visiting Angels Ratings based on looking at 397 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "Do you look forward to interacting with your coworkers?".
+FRS rates % lower than Visiting Angels on Team Culture Ratings vs Visiting Angels Ratings based on looking at 409 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "Are your company's meetings effective?".

 Environment Culture Ratings vs Visiting Angels